Hardly anyone realizes nowadays that at the onset of the Second World War, all was pretty much lost.

 Following the death of King George V in 1936, the Prince’s elder brother, Edward was crowned King of England.
 A reign which lasted a mere 326 days.

-King Edward VIII had fallen in love with a non-English divorcee named Wallis Simpson and informed Parliament that not only would he be taking her as his wife, but this non-English non-subject would be crowned Queen as well.
+King Edward VIII had fallen in love with an American divorcee named Wallis Simpson and informed Parliament that not only would he be taking her as his wife, but this non-English non-subject would be crowned Queen as well.
 Upon Parliament’s unanimous refusal of his shocking proposal, the newly crowned King proceeded to throw a royal hissy fit and abruptly abdicated the throne.

 Thus making the Prince and Lady Elizabeth the next in line to be the King and Queen of England.